mebble/retail-store/README.md

     .catch(err => console.error(err));
 ```

-To shut down a replica set, run `sudo mongod --config /etc/mongod-X.conf --shutdown` for all members `X` of the replica set.
+To shut down a replica set, run `sudo mongod --config /etc/mongod-X.conf --shutdown` for all members `X` of the replica set, or use the script provided in the `./scripts` directory to shut down all replica sets.

 ## MongoDB Sharding